This article explains how to write more often and increase your daily or weekly word-count.

 If you succeed in writing for twenty minutes, reward yourself with a treat like a cookie.
 I also like setting writing goals like a target word-count or a date for publishing a piece of work.

 If you can chain three or four twenty minutes sessions together, go for a walk, a nap, or watch favourite TV programme guilt-free.
 And if you succeed in finishing an important writing project, buy something for yourself.

 When I completed a 20,000-word research project, I bought an expensive entertainment system that I otherwise couldn’t have justified.

-Obviously it’s not practical to eat a cookie (or to spend several hundred dollars) for every page.
+Obviously, it’s impractical to eat a cookie (or to spend several hundred dollars) for every page.
 When I finished a big academic writing project, I bought myself a new set of speakers.

 However, as you become more confident, you can extend the length and quality of your writing practice sessions and gradually remove these rewards.

 If you succeed in cultivating a habit of writing every day, filling the blank page with your words and making small, but determined progress towards a personal or professional goal, that will become a reward in itself.

 Step 4: Prepare A Plan and Stick To It

 Once you’ve figured out your cue, routine, and reward for writing, have a plan for putting this into action.
 Duhigg suggests people can make a plan for habit change by keeping a diary.